e-strobel-lab/TECtools/TECdisplay_README/06_id2variant_README/README.md

 This will generate a directory that contains both individual FASTA files for each variant and an aggregate FASTA file that contains every variant.

+### Running id2variant using the example input file

+'id2variant' can be run using the provided example input file using the command:

+`id2variant -v <path_to_03_id2variant_variants_input_example.txt> -o id2variant_example_out`

+This will generate the directory 'id2variant_example_out' which contains individual fasta files for all variant ids in the input file and a file in which the fasta files are aggregated.